 You will trek into the wilderness passing through several different eco-systems, including cloud and rain forests, as well as mangrove swamps while checking out the wildlife.
 Your naturalist guide is an expert in locating and identifying the various species of flora and fauna you will encounter in this protected area.
 Be sure to bring binoculars and a camera!

 Corcovado National Park is home to a spectacular array of wildlife due to the many eco-systems and its remote area.
 Located on the west coast of the Osa Peninsula, it is the largest park in the country, covering over 160 square miles and protecting about 1/3 of the wildlife living in natural habitats on the peninsula.

 After the hike you’ll head back by boat, resting your heels and once again on the look-out for any shore birds or marine life that might visit you!

 The boat ride from Drake Bay to the Sirena Ranger Station takes about 1 hour.
 The total time for your adventure hike including lunch and round trip boat transportation can be between 6 and 8 hours depending on the size and speed of your group.

 This tour includes boat transport, a certified bilingual nature guide, park admission fees, and lunch.
+The national park admission fee of $15 per person is non-refundable.
 Please bring your non-skid, completely enclosed hiking shoes and wear light weight protective clothing.
 You will also want to have sun glasses, sun screen, insect repellent, rain gear, binoculars and your camera.
 Parts of the hike can be very damp so consider protection for your camera and binoculars.

 This is a moderately difficult tour providing an amazing opportunity to hike in one of the wildest jungle regions of Costa Rica.
 Have Fun!